isabella232/partner-center-pr.nl-nl/partner-center/insights-programmatic-first-api-call.md

 ### <a name="step-2-create-the-custom-query"></a>Stap 2: de aangepaste query maken

-In deze stap gebruiken we SubscriptionId uit de DynamicsUsage-gegevensset om een aangepaste query te maken voor het gepersonaliseerde rapport.
+In deze stap gebruiken we SubscriptionId uit de DynamicsUsage-gegevensset om een aangepaste query te maken voor het rapport dat we willen.
 De standaardtijdsduur als deze niet is opgegeven in de query is 6 maanden.

 #### <a name="request-example"></a>Voorbeeld van aanvraag